pdubois/docker-alfresco/README.md

 # docker-alfresco

-Generate a docker Ubuntu based image for Alfresco Community version 5.0.d
+Generate a docker Ubuntu based image for Alfresco Community version 5.1.0 with Alfresco Share v5.1.f

 ## Description

- The Dockerfile builds from "dockerfile/ubuntu" see https://registry.hub.docker.com/search?q=dockerfile/ubuntu
+ The Dockerfile builds from "dockerfile/ubuntu" see https://hub.docker.com/_/ubuntu/

 - Installs "ubuntu-desktop" required for Alfresco transformation
 - Dockerfile defines an "ENTRYPOINT" performing following configurations when containter is started first: